Homeika LED 8-in-1 Review

 Pet Hair

 Our pet hair test is more difficult than any we've seen from other vacuum reviewers.
 We start by taking a huge fistful of mixed pet hair, measuring it to ensure that it weighs a consistent 4 grams, and then we playfully wipe it all over a 4.5' x 3' test section of carpet.
-To replicate long hair, we add 1 gram of hair extensions, then mash it all down with a weighted wheel roller.
+We add 1 gram of hair extensions to replicate long hair, then mash it all down with a weighted wheel roller to simulate foot (and paw) traffic.
 We give each vacuum just 12 seconds to suck up as much hair as possible, then weigh the results.
 We run this test on both low pile and high pile carpets to help you better understand how each vacuum might perform in your own home.

 Filtration & Suction